-However Sound Proofing the wall is not always the only solution, as noise pollution is also airborne.
-More often than not there is a combination of roof space as well as windows and wall.
+However, Sound Proofing walls is not always the only solution, as noise pollution is also airborne.
+More often than not, there is a combination of roof space as well as windows and wall.

 Therefore, covering all aspects of the problem must be addressed to solve the problem.

 Therefore installing the insulation starts with the drywall structure framework being fitted directly against the wall.
 Secondly, make sure that the structure allows space for insulation as well as a cavity space.
-In fact, it is essential to leave a cavity space between the insulation and the new drywall.
+It is essential to leave a cavity space between the insulation and the new drywall.
 The Drywall must not be less than 12mm thick.

 - Fit drywall grid

 - Leave a cavity space of at least 25 to 50mm

 - Install Energylite 475 at least 75mm thick

 Installing heavy acoustic curtains will be beneficial.
 Ideally, the curtains should be long enough to fanfold them.
 As a result, the curtains will act as an acoustic barrier reducing noise pollution via the window.